EpiK Protocol (AIEPK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 EpiK Protocol Historical Price

-According to the latest data gathered on EpiK Protocol live price page, the current price of EpiK Protocol is 0.00036869USD.
-The circulating supply of EpiK Protocol(AIEPK) is 155.11M AIEPK , giving it a market capitalization of $57.14K.
+According to the latest data gathered on EpiK Protocol live price page, the current price of EpiK Protocol is 0.00037225USD.
+The circulating supply of EpiK Protocol(AIEPK) is 155.11M AIEPK , giving it a market capitalization of $57.68K.

 The EpiK Protocol Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AIEPK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.